ChxrlieExe33/social-konnect-backend/documentation/Use cases.md

 # ApplicationUser

 - Sign up to be a user.
+(DONE without email verification)
 - Get the user summary (username, bio, pfp).
+(DONE)
 - Get the user summary and list of posts (paginated) for the profile page.
 - Get a list of all posts created by a user (paginated)
-- Update profile data (username, bio, email, pfp)
+- Update profile data (bio, email, pfp)
+- Update username (separate to rest)
 - Change password.
 - Delete account.